mermaid-js/mermaid/packages/mermaid/src/docs/community/setup.md

 - [pnpm](https://pnpm.io/) package manager. `volta install pnpm`
 - [npx](https://docs.npmjs.com/cli/v8/commands/npx) the packaged executor in npm.
 This is needed [to install pnpm.](#install-packages)

-Follow the setup steps below to install them and start the development.
+Follow the setup steps below to start the development.

 ## Setup and Launch